· 11 min read

 Each tier has different resource constraints, and they require separate planning.
 The web tier is stateless and scales horizontally; target CPU below 70% per instance and provision for peak with 20–30% headroom.
 The API layer has roughly 3x amplification to the database, so it needs caching in front of it.
 The database layer is the hardest to scale: 10TB of data at 300K ops/sec requires a sharded setup with 5–20 nodes, tuned indexes, and hot data cached aggressively.
 For practical cache-tuning and optimization techniques when you reach this point, review this guide to cache optimization strategies.

-The standard recommendation is to provision 20–50% above your estimated peak to absorb unexpected spikes.
-Traffic spikes can reach 10x average for event-driven products, and your capacity plan is a starting point, not a contract.
+The standard recommendation I follow is to provision 20–50% above estimated peak to absorb unexpected spikes.
+Traffic spikes can reach 10x average for event-driven products, and I treat my capacity plan as a starting point, not a contract.
 Real-world tuning after profiling always surfaces application-specific constraints that estimates miss.
-Use load testing tools like k6 or JMeter to validate estimates before they become production surprises.
-For teams dealing with AI workloads and high-throughput inference, which carry distinct resource profiles from standard web services, How Does a Large Language Model Actually Work?
+I use load testing tools like k6 or JMeter to validate estimates before they become production surprises.
+If you’re dealing with AI workloads and high-throughput inference, which carry distinct resource profiles from standard web services, my post How Does a Large Language Model Actually Work?
 An Engineering Perspective, imlucas.dev covers layer-specific capacity planning in more depth.

 Observability and knowing when your architecture needs to evolve

-Three metrics matter at every stage: latency (p95 and p99), throughput (RPS), and error rate.
-A common SLO target is error rate below 0.1%, though some organizations use 1% as a critical alert threshold depending on product context.
-What matters is that you define the threshold explicitly and treat it as a trigger.
+Three metrics matter to me at every stage: latency (p95 and p99), throughput (RPS), and error rate.
+A common SLO target I use is error rate below 0.1%, though I’ve worked at organizations that use 1% as a critical alert threshold depending on product context.
+What matters is that I define the threshold explicitly and treat it as a trigger.
 CPU and memory utilization are lagging indicators; by the time they spike, users are already seeing degraded performance.
-Instrument your system to track latency at the boundary of each tier (web, API, database, cache) so you know exactly which layer is the bottleneck before it becomes a production incident.
+I instrument my systems to track latency at the boundary of each tier (web, API, database, cache) so I know exactly which layer is the bottleneck before it becomes a production incident.
 Boundary-level instrumentation is the difference between a 30-minute diagnosis and a 3-hour war room.

-Load testing should run continuously in staging, not once before launch.
-Simulate your estimated peak RPS, then push to 2–3x that figure to find where the architecture breaks.
-The failure mode matters as much as the threshold: does latency degrade gracefully, or does the system fall off a cliff at a specific concurrency level?
-Gradual degradation is acceptable engineering; cliff-edge failure is a design flaw that needs to be found in staging, not production.
+I run load testing continuously in staging, not once before launch.
+I simulate estimated peak RPS, then push to 2–3x that figure to find where the architecture breaks.
+The failure mode matters to me as much as the threshold: does latency degrade gracefully, or does the system fall off a cliff at a specific concurrency level?
+Gradual degradation is acceptable engineering; cliff-edge failure is a design flaw I want to find in staging, not production.

-Define decision checkpoints explicitly and document them as organizational examples calibrated to your workload, not universal rules.
+I define decision checkpoints explicitly and document them as organizational examples calibrated to my workload, not universal rules.
 For instance: “When p95 latency on the API layer exceeds 200ms at peak load, we evaluate caching strategy.”
 “When database CPU sustains above 70% for three consecutive hours, we evaluate read replicas.”
 These function as triggers that kick off a structured architectural review.
-Teams that build this discipline into their operational playbook scale deliberately instead of reacting to outages.
+The teams I’ve seen build this discipline into their operational playbook scale deliberately instead of reacting to outages.

 Build the foundation, then earn the next layer

-Designing systems that handle millions of users is a staged discipline, not a one-time architectural leap.
+The way I think about designing systems that handle millions of users is as a staged discipline, not a one-time architectural leap.
 You don’t need globally distributed architecture on day one; you need to know exactly when each layer becomes the constraint and what to reach for next.
-The six stages in this framework give you that map: start simple, instrument everything, and let your metrics drive the next architectural move rather than speculation about future scale.
+The six stages in this framework give you the map I use: start simple, instrument everything, and let your metrics drive the next architectural move rather than speculation about future scale.
 Apply that sequencing consistently and the path from a single server to a globally distributed system becomes a series of deliberate, well-timed decisions.

-Each layer covered here has real depth beneath the surface: sharding internals, distributed SQL trade-offs, CQRS implementation patterns, observability stack design.
-Hello World: Why I Started This Blog, imlucas.dev publishes detailed breakdowns on all of it, written for engineers who are actually building these systems.
-If any section here left you wanting more specifics, that’s where to go next.
+Each layer I covered here has real depth beneath the surface: sharding internals, distributed SQL trade-offs, CQRS implementation patterns, observability stack design.
+I publish detailed breakdowns on all of it at Hello World: Why I Started This Blog, imlucas.dev, written for engineers who are actually building these systems.
+If any section here left you wanting more specifics, that’s where I’d point you next.